sidward14/gan-lab/README.md

 # GAN Lab

-# _UPDATE: A recent fix related to a recent change to the name of one of gan-lab's dependencies that broke the package has been implemented.
-Please re-install and/or re-clone and run requirement.txt to make these changes take place._
+# _UPDATE: Recently implemented a fix related to a recent change to the name of one of gan-lab's dependencies that broke the package.
+Please re-install and/or re-clone and run requirements.txt to make these changes take place._

 <img align="center" src="https://github.com/sidward14/gan-lab/raw/master/examples/for_readme/stylegan/stylemixed-grid_sample.png" height="696" width="900"/>